spokestack/spokestack.io/content/docs/Android/speech-pipeline.md

 navId: Speech Pipeline (Android)
 description: Documentation for the SpeechPipeline class in Android
 draft: false
-tags: Android, ASR, Wakeword
+tags: Android, ASR, Wake Word
 ---

 **Note**: As of version 9.0.0, the speech pipeline is included in the turnkey `Spokestack` object.
 This guide is still valid as an in-depth introduction to the pipeline module itself, but see [the configuration guide](turnkey-configuration) for more information about how it's integrated in newer versions of Spokestack.

 ---

-If you've read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack's speech recognition and wakeword.
-This guide is here to explain in a little more detail how the Android version of Spokestack uses this architecture to recognize wakewords and user speech.
+If you've read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack's speech recognition and wake word.
+This guide is here to explain in a little more detail how the Android version of Spokestack uses this architecture to recognize wake words and user speech.

 ## What _is_ it?